 Occupational Health Psychologist

 Occupational health psychologists focus on the impact of physical and mental well-being in the workplace.
 Although there’s a big emphasis on stress, occupational health can look at other things, such as specialist chairs for back problems, built-in breaks from computer screens, etc. This role is about reducing staff illness and time off work.
 Typical activities might include:

 - Employee fitness assessments

-Operational psychologists usually work within governmental agencies and the military to help senior officials make accurate and appropriate combat and other operational action.
+Operational psychologists usually work within governmental agencies and the military to help senior officials take accurate and appropriate combat and other operational actions.
 Activities may involve:

 - Identifying operational risk